schaefes/TrainTagger/README.md

   2. These samples will then be processed by the nTuplizer, which is part of the [FastPUPPI](https://github.com/CMS-L1T-Jet-Tagging/FastPUPPI/tree/dev/14_0_X-leptons) repo.
 In particular the `runPerformanceNTuple.py`, which calls `jetNTuplizer.cc`.
 Note that to submit jobs as part of this setup, you also need the [submission](https://github.com/CMS-L1T-Jet-Tagging/submission/tree/dev/14_0_X-leptons) repo as well.

-# 2. Prepare the data for training
+# 2. Prepare the data and train the model

 After creating the training ntuples, in our setup, they will then be shuffled and concatenate (`hadd`) into a big file, such as this one: